odestry/theme-quiz/README.md

 [Shopify CLI](https://github.com/Shopify/shopify-cli) helps you build Shopify themes faster and is used to automate and enhance your local development workflow.
 It comes bundled with a suite of commands for developing Shopify themes—everything from working with themes on a Shopify store (e.g. creating, publishing, deleting themes) or launching a development server for local theme development.

 You can follow this [quick start guide for theme developers](https://github.com/Shopify/shopify-cli#quick-start-guide-for-theme-developers) to get started.

+### Tailwind CSS

+[Tailwind CSS](https://tailwindcss.com) is a utility-first CSS framework for rapidly building custom storefront interfaces.
+It's a great way to build Shopify themes and sections quickly.
+You can find the configuration file at `tailwind.config.ts`.
+We use Vite to compile Tailwind CSS.

 ### Theme Check